Determination of wages by wage assessment

 What other requirements must be met?

 It has to be said that the disadvantages of this method of setting wages are indeed predominant.
-As can be seen from the above summary, if you have a wage fixed directly in your contract and your employer wants to change it, he must agree with you and you must confirm the change with your signature.
+As can be seen from the above overview, if you had a wage set directly in your contract and your employer wanted to change it, he or she would have to agree with you and you would have to confirm the change with your signature.

-For employers, the advantages of this method of negotiating pay are mainly organisational and administrative.
+For employers, the advantages of negotiating pay in this way are mainly organisational and administrative.
 In large companies, it is easier to increase or decrease pay in bulk, without having to go round all the employees individually and negotiate with them, even if it is a pay rise.

 In addition, the employer has a relatively free hand in reducing wages in the workplace.
 However, some legal limits do apply.